abhinandh-s/ipa/src/rights-of-outgoing-partners.md

 ### Sec.
 36

-An outgoing partner has the freedom to start a new business which compete with his previous firm.
+An outgoing partner has the freedom to start a new business which competes with his previous firm.

 But He Can't[^default]:
 - use previous firms name